Cheapest Car Insurance Rates for October 2021

 For example: Let’s say that you need a full coverage car insurance policy that includes collision, comprehensive and liability insurance for your new car.
 Your total 6-month premium is $900 and the insurance company is asking for 10 percent up-front.
 This means that you would have to pay the insurance company $90 before they will activate your new policy.

-Easiest Way to Get No Down Payment Car Insurance
+Easiest Way to Get First Month Free Car Insurance

 The most common way to get a car insurance policy with no down payment is to sign up for direct deposit with the car insurance company.
 In this scenario, you either call the insurance agent or sign up online.
 At the end of the conversation or session, you’ll be asked to provide your debit or credit card information.
 At that time, the first month of insurance will be withdrawn from your account.
 For every month thereafter, your car insurance payment will be deducted on the same day, providing your due date isn’t a weekend or a holiday.
 If it is, you’ll notice the debit to your account the next business day.
 Be sure to ask the agent if you can get the first month free since this they may have a promotion.